umd-fire-coml/2022-t2-transformer/merged-ui/Poem Generation/README.md

 Make sure your folder path contains pre-trained model.

-Run model performance and inference cells, changing the path as necessary.
+Run model performance and inference cells, by changing the path as necessary.

 ## Works Cited
 ##### Research Work